annamonkman/sei-project-one/README.md

 ### Moving the rats and boards

-I started with just trying to animate one rat.
+Since there would be a lot of moving items, I wanted to get one working first, then apply this code to the others. </br>
-I created a function moveRat() that added the rat class (and unsafe land class for the lose collision) then I created a setInterval timer to update the let variable.
+I created a function moveRat() that adds the rat class (and unsafe land class for the lose collision) then runs a setInterval timer to update the let variable.
 The timer would, every 800 milliseconds, remove the rat class, then if the ratCurrentPosition was between certain cells, + or - 1 to the ratCurrentPosition to move it by one cell, and if the rat is not between certain cells, then + or – 13 (the number of cells in a row of the grid) to give it the appearance of a new rat coming into the game.
-Then I called the addRatClass() to .
+Then I called the addRatClass() to add the rat into its new position.</br>
 Since this method was eventually successful (although a little jumpy), I decided to apply it to the twigs & crisp packets as well.
 This did mean that my final code had a lot of repetition since I had a lot of items on timers.
 And it was quite time consuming to type out.

 ```javascript